MTG/freesound/_docs/api/source/resources.rst

   POST /apiv2/sounds/upload/

 This resource allows you to upload an audio file into Freesound and (optionally) describe it.
-If if no file description is provided (see below), only the audio file will be uploaded and you will need to describe it later using the :ref:`sound-describe` resource.
+If no file description is provided (see below), only the audio file will be uploaded and you will need to describe it later using the :ref:`sound-describe` resource.
-If the file description is also provided, the uploaded file will be ready for processing and moderation stage.
+If the file description is also provided, the uploaded file will be ready for the processing and moderation stage.
 A list of uploaded files pending description, processing or moderation can be obtained using the :ref:`sound-pending-uploads` resource.

 The author of the uploaded sound will be the user authenticated via OAuth2, therefore this method requires :ref:`oauth-authentication`.